parisepigenetics/RASflow_EDC/README.md

 ---
 # RASflow_EDC installation and description

 In order to install RASflow_EDC, you  have to clone the RASflow_EDC GitHub repository to your cluster project.
-For now the repository is private, so you need to have a GitHub account and to be a member of [EDC repository](https://github.com/parisepigenetics) to have access.
-If you're not, please let me know and I will add you.
-You will have to enter your GitHub username and a personnal access tocken to clone the repository.
-In order to generate such tocken, you have to connect to your GitHub account and follow [those instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 If you're using the Jupyter Hub on IFB, you can open a **Terminal** by clicking on the corresponding icon.